 - Tour the extraordinary temples and monuments

-- Water activities such as parasailing, scuba diving, surfing, boating and much more
+- Water activities such as parasailing, scuba diving, surfing, boating, and much more

 - Taste the exotic Sri Lankan cuisine

-Nepal is famous for mountains and mountaineering as it is the home of Mt.
+Nepal is famous for its mountains and mountaineering as it is the home of Mt.
 Everest, which stands at the height of 8848m.
 Along with Mt.
 Everest, the country has eight mountains above the eight thousand meter mark.